gataca-io/gataca.io/content/mdpages/privacy-policy.md

 Services and third parties where Gataca stores data Gataca relies on a limited number of third-party services to maintain its own services.
 Gataca never shares or resell any of its data.
 We store certain user data on the following third-party services (which offer secure, privacy-focused storage solutions):

-— MailerLite

-We currently distribute electronic communications (e.g. newsletters, announcements, general updates) to our subscribers via MailerLite, an email marketing service provider.
-We use MailerLite to store the email address(es) and opt-in IP(s) of any users who provide sufficient consent to receive email communications from us (as outlined under “Consent to collect“).
-MailerLite provides recipient action history and account statistics reporting (e.g. opens, clicks, unsubscribes) for any emails sent using the service.

-Length of data collection
-Gataca will keep identifiable data for an undetermined amount of time or until the user asks us to anonymize and / or delete his data.

 Who has access to your data?
 Data at Gataca is not shared with or sold to any third party.